lpFun

 We deeply acknowledge:

-and the support and resources provided by the Center for Advanced Systems Understanding (Helmholtz-Zentrum Dreden-Rossendorf) where the development of this project took place.
+and the support and resources provided by the Center for Advanced Systems Understanding (Helmholtz-Zentrum Dresden-Rossendorf), where the development of this project took place.